cblevins/sp25-data/_modules/jupyter-notebook-github-pages.md

 - ⚠️ Make sure to change the values for the `title`, `permalink` (change to something specific for your notebook), `date`, and `description` variables.
 In particular, the `permalink` variable will determine for your notebook page - ie. `/some-notebook/` will create the URL: `yourusername.github.io/some-notebook/`.
 - When you commit your changes, wait for Github Pages to build and deploy your site then check to see if the page is appearing correctly by going to `https://username.github.io/` + whatever you edited the `permalink` to in its frontmatter - ie. `https://username.github.io/some-notebook/`.

+> ⚠️ Note: you can also edit an HTML file directly on your computer using a text editor or in Jupyter Lab - right-click on the file in Jupyter Lab -> Open With -> Editor to make your changes.

 ## Updating Your Notebook on Github Pages

 The annoying part of this workflow is that if you want to update or change anything on your page you will need to redo the last several steps by hand (ie. updating the HTML file and adding the YAML frontmatter).
 Follow these instructions for making changes: